Venturing-Intellect/code-assist-comp/README.md

 **GitHub Copilot Workspace** ([https://githubnext.com/projects/copilot-workspace](https://githubnext.com/projects/copilot-workspace))

-* It's not directly comparable to the previously evaluated solutions, as it's a web-based software project management tool.
+* It's NOT directly comparable to the previously evaluated solutions, as it's a web-based software project management tool.
 However, it generates code and works with your project, qualifying it as an AI coder.
 * It's NOT a chatbot inside your IDE—you would still use your favorite chatbot in addition to Workspaces.
-* It’s a tool for planning work before diving into the IDE to finish coding.
+* It IS a tool for planning work before diving into the IDE to finish coding.

 [GitHub Copilot Workspace Full Review](https://github.com/Venturing-Intellect/code-assist-comp/wiki/Evaluation-of-Github-Copilot-Workspace)